geerlingguy/ansible-role-ssh-chroot-jail/README.md

       - bin: /usr/bin/which
         l2chroot: false

 A list of binaries which should be copied over to the jail.
-Each binary will also have its library dependencies copied into the jail using [`l2chroot`](https://www.cyberciti.biz/files/lighttpd/l2chroot.txt); you can skip that task by setting the `bin` key explicitly and setting `l2chroot: false` as in the last example above.
+Each binary will also have its library dependencies copied into the jail using the `l2chroot` script included with this role; you can skip that task by setting the `bin` key explicitly and setting `l2chroot: false` as in the last example above.

-    ssh_chroot_l2chroot_url: https://www.cyberciti.biz/files/lighttpd/l2chroot.txt
+    ssh_chroot_l2chroot_template: l2chroot.j2
     ssh_chroot_l2chroot_path: /usr/local/bin/l2chroot

 The download URL and path into which `l2chroot` should be installed.